lukegniwecki/example-cryptocurrency-nexycoin/README.md

 The code includes addition of `transactions` as well as a few new classess and functions (see below).

+The currency uses the Proof of Work consensus mechanism.

 ## Required
 **Python 3.6**